History of Floating

 John C. Lilly, a medical practitioner and neuropsychiatrist, decided to test this hypothesis and, with this in mind, created an environment which isolated an individual from external stimulation.
 From here, he studied the origin of consciousness and its relation to the brain.

 In 1954, to prove his theories, he built the first isolation tank at the U.S. Institute of Mental Health.
 He observed the connection between consciousness and the brain.
-In his early research, Lilly examined the factors influencing the efficiency of sleep, trying to discover why humans need 7 to 8 hours of slumber a day.
+In his early research, Lilly studied the factors influencing the efficiency of sleep, trying to discover why humans need 7 to 8 hours of slumber a day.
 During his research, by examining cerebral activity, he proved that our brain perceives external stimuli even when asleep.
-These audio stimuli make the regeneration process less efficient.
+These stimuli make the regeneration process less efficient.

 External stimuli are first incorporated to our dreams, subsequently becoming more conscious, before finally awakening us.
 The human sight center shows perceptible activity even when exposed to minimal light; despite being asleep, the retina still sends signal to the brain.
 The research established that an environment which is sealed off from external stimuli yields more efficient rest.
-His real breakthrough was the discovery that gravity is the main source of stimulus for our bodies.
+Lily’s real breakthrough was the discovery that gravity is the main source of stimulus for our bodies.
 While asleep, our bodies are contorted to an unnatural position because of gravity.
 The bed presses on our body, releasing millions of stimuli to our brains.
 Two of the main sources of health problems are Earth’s gravitational field and our erect posture.
 These cause back conditions, hanging bellies, aching legs and joints and strained muscles.
 During flotation, the body is spread from the effects of gravity.
 Gravitation engages 80 to 90% of the central nervous system, even during sleep.
-The beneficial effects of flotation can be found not just in man-made conditions, but also in nature: the Dead Sea in Jordan and Lake Tehirghiol in Romania are the saltiest water bodies in the world.
+The beneficial effects of flotation can be found not just in man-made conditions, but also in nature: Gaet’ale Pond in Ethiopia, Lake Redba- Senegal, Lake Vanda and Don Juan Pond in Anctartica, Garabokazkol- Turkmenistan, the Dead Sea in Jordan and Lake Tehirghiol in Romania are the saltiest water bodies in the world.